Christopher Jones (actor, born 1941): Personal life

 Jones married three times and fathered seven children.
 He married his first wife, actress Susan Strasberg, on September 25, 1965, in Las Vegas.
 The couple met that same year when Strasberg was cast for a guest appearance in an episode of The Legend of Jesse James.
-At the time of the wedding, both Jones and Strasberg were purportedly abusing drugs.
+At the time of the wedding, both Jones and Strasberg were reportedly abusing drugs.
 When Strasberg gave birth to their daughter, Jennifer Robin, six months later the baby was diagnosed with a congenital birth defect, which Strasberg blamed on both her and Jones's substance abuse.
 In 1967 Jones was cast to star in Chubasco (1967), and Strasberg played the lover/wife of his character.
 The couple divorced in 1968, according to Strasberg due to Jones' mental instability.

 In 1976 Jones married Carrie Abernathy.
 They divorced in 1983, and later that year Jones married Paula McKenna.

 According to Jones, he had an affair with Sharon Tate shortly before her murder.